justinmeiners/efficient-programming-with-components/04_instrumented.md

 There is a notorious problem in C++ with static members of templates, it's just not good.
-We don't need to inherit from a template all these different `instrumented<T>`'s inherit from the same base which will contain nothing at all and we will use this as a counting device.
+We don't need to inherit from a template.
+All these different `instrumented<T>`'s inherit from the same base which will contain nothing at all and we will use this as a counting device.

-What is good about is we managed not to muck up this nice class.
+What is good about this is we managed not to muck up this nice class.
 It's basically the same as singleton.
 It's fundamentally of the same structure and we pushed all of the